Math Placement and the MPE

 There is a practice exam available below.
 You should try the practice exam before you take the MPE and you should review any topics that went poorly on the practice exam.
 This is particularly important if you are not taking a math course currently.

-Scoring the MPE
+Taking and Scoring the MPE

 - Review for Part 1 (BA): Schaum's Outline Elementary Algebra

-Taking the MPE
+Completing the MPE

-Before you take the math placement exam, remember that you should have some scratch paper handy and that you can use a graphing calculator, if you want to.
+Before you take the math placement exam, remember that you should have some scratch paper handy and that you can use a calculator or graphing calculator, if you want to.
 You should not use any calculator that can do symbolic algebra.

-If you have any questions, contact.
+If you have any other questions, contact.